WiresharkIO/TinyML_4_Good/Proximity_activity_recognition/README.md

 What is this section about ?
 ---------------------------

-Consider a Black Box where you are getting values from a proximity sensor (imagine anything) as a time-series data.
-You want to predict and do inference with those values for certain classes, using best approaches such just it is optimized to full possibility and doesn't create any overhead during real-time communications.
+Consider a Black-Box where you are getting values from a proximity sensor, as a time-series data.
+You want to predict and do inference with those values for certain classes using best approaches, such just it is optimized to full possibility and doesn't create any overhead during real-time communications.

-Assume you have a sensor, a microcontroller board (in this repository mostly everything is related to STM32-ULP).
+You have the sensor and a microcontroller board (in this repository mostly everything is related to STM32-ULP).

-Do something and infer/classify the raw-data, to know what's actually going on in the stream.

 ---------------------------